opentripplanner/OpenTripPlanner/docs/RouterConfiguration.md

 **Since version:** `na` ∙ **Type:** `duration` ∙ **Cardinality:** `Optional` ∙ **Default value:** `"PT5S"`  \
 **Path:** /

-The maximimg time a street routing request is allowed to take before returning a timeout.
+The maximum time a street routing request is allowed to take before returning a timeout.

-In OTP1 path searches sometimes toke a long time to complete.
-With the new Raptor algorithm this not the case anymore.
+In OTP1 path searches sometimes took a long time to complete.
+With the new Raptor algorithm this is not the case anymore.
 The street part of the routing may still take a long time if searching very long distances.
 You can set the street routing timeout to avoid tying up server resources on pointless searches and ensure that your users receive a timely response.
 You can also limit the max distance